 VPC Traffic Flows

-In order to understand the traffic flow, for data to flow, following steps are Nexus follows:
+In order to understand the VPC traffic flow, for data to flow, following steps are Nexus follows:

 - Data Traffic between Source & Destination

-We will use the following topology to send the traffic from Server A to Sever B
+We will use the following topology to send the traffic from Host A to Host B

 - Now Host A will Send ARP Request with following header details: